 Your favorite shiny beads and baubles deserve to come along on vacation too.
 But figuring out how to pack them, without opening your suitcase upon arrival to find a tangled mess, is always a challenge.
 Our traveling jewelry pouch is up to the task.
 It has eight, wedge-shaped pockets to hold necklaces, earrings, rings, and watches.
 The pouch gathers up with a drawstring, safely enclosing the pockets in an upright position.

-We offer a pattern download below to help you create a perfect circle and provide you with handy stitching guidelines.
+We offer a free pattern download below to help you create a perfect circle and provide you with handy stitching guidelines.
 Or, create your own circle should you wish to have a slightly smaller or larger pouch.
 Check out our tutorial on How to Make and Measure a Circle Without a Pattern.

 If you cut carefully, ½ yard each of two cotton prints will yield TWO matching pouches – one for you and one for a friend.